crowdsecurity/crowdsec-docs/crowdsec-docs/docs/getting_started/install_freebsd.md

 You can check `/etc/pkg/FreeBSD.conf` and [change **quarterly** to **latest**](https://wiki.freebsd.org/Ports/QuarterlyBranch) if you feel comfortable upgrading your system.

-## Installing CrowdSec
+## Installing Security Engine

-Before installing the package, you might want to check [the ports that crowdsec will use](/docs/next/configuration/network_management).
+Before installing the package, you might want to check [the ports that security engine will use](/docs/next/configuration/network_management).

 The CrowdSec package itself can be installed with: